 Know your limits.

-"Start small, and work your way up … literally," says Kuraishy.
+"Start small, and work your way up … literally," says Showalter.
 For the inexperienced hiker, paved and flat paths work best.
 Try walking the 5-mile loop around Lake Miramar or short out-and-back path at Lake Murray.
 If you want to move away from the asphalt, Balboa Park offers easy trails that allow you to stay away from the massive Balboa crowds.
 It's also important to pace yourself so you can maintain some energy for the returning trek.

 Follow hiking etiquette.